+Extra Credit

-Extra Credit 20 points maximum for the semester
+20 points maximum for the semester

 - Earn 5 points of extra credit for joining and using the Remind app for our class.
-Must join by the due date to earn credit. - Earn 5 points of extra credit for posting a helpful resource on the Community forum (discussion board).
-This extra credit opportunity is accepted up to two times per semester. - Earn 5 points of extra credit for joining a virtual office hour Zoom session.
-Accepted once per semester. - Earn 5 points of extra credit for completing the class feedback survey at the end of the semester. - Earn up to 10 points extra credit for visiting an art gallery or museum and completing the "Looking at Art" form.
-Accepted once per semester. - Earn 5 points extra credit for visiting a UNM art gallery and completing the "Looking at Art" form.
-Accepted once per semester. - Earn 5 points extra credit for VIRTUALLY visiting an art gallery or museum and completing the "Looking at Art" form.
-Accepted once per semester.
+Must join by the due date to earn credit. - Earn 5 points of extra credit for posting a helpful resource on the Community forum (discussion board). - Earn 5 points of extra credit for joining a virtual office hour Zoom session. - Earn up to 10 points extra credit for visiting an art gallery or art museum and completing the "Looking at Art" form. - Earn 5 points extra credit for visiting a UNM art gallery and completing the "Looking at Art" form. - Earn 5 points extra credit for VIRTUALLY visiting an art gallery or museum and completing the "Looking at Art" form.